All Episodes

 But now, no, no, no, we can't talk about any of that with Romney.

-So let's let's put aside our ideological differences.
+So let's put aside our ideological differences.

-Now note, here is a Romney supporter who says, in order to go ahead and select Romney as our nominee, let's put aside our ideological differences.
+Now, note, here is a Romney supporter who says, in order to go ahead and select Romney as our nominee, let's put aside our ideological differences.

 I don't know what that tells you, but what it tells me, it says, okay, conservatives, shut up.

-Let's it's this is the wrong time to start picking a nominee based on ideology.
+This is the wrong time to start picking a nominee based on ideology.

-This is the perfect time to pick a nominee based on ideology given what we're up against.
+This is the perfect time to pick a nominee based on ideology, given what we're up against.

-Folks, there's almost a crying desperate need to pick somebody on the basis of ideology now.
+Folks, there's almost a crying, desperate need to pick somebody on the basis of ideology now.

 Because it is ideology that will win.

-It is ideology that'll beat Obama.
+It is ideology that will beat Obama.

 Not mush.